At a glance

 Many kids don’t tell their parents about being bullied online.

 - Your child seems nervous or jumpy when a text, email, or notification pops up.
+They may become withdrawn.

 - Your child doesn’t want to go to school or seems uneasy about going.